Economy of South India: Mangaluru

 One of the biggest business centres & the fastest growing cities in India.
-It is the best city to do business, after the capital Bangalore in Karnataka.
-It is the major & the fastest growing city in Karnataka only after Bangalore.
+It is the best city to do business, after the capital Bengaluru in Karnataka.
+It is the major & the fastest growing city in Karnataka only after Bengaluru.
 It is the largest city in the Coastal and Malnad regions of Karnataka, besides being a leading commercial, industrial, educational, healthcare and petrochemical hub on the West Coast.
 It is also the 13th best business destination in India and 2nd best in Karnataka.
 One of the largest SEZ's in India, the ONGC MSEZ is in Mangalore.
 The way in which the city is growing can be gauged by pace of growth of real estate industry.
 Mangalore's economy is dominated by the industrial, commercial, agricultural processing and port-related activities.
 Karnataka's 2nd biggest industrial area-Baikampady is in Mangalore.
 The New Mangalore Port is India's seventh largest port, in terms of cargo handling.
 It handles 75 per cent of India's coffee exports and the bulk of its cashew nuts.
 The city's major enterprises include Mangalore Chemicals and Fertilizers Ltd. (MCF), Kudremukh Iron Ore Company Ltd. (KIOCL), Mangalore Refinery and Petrochemicals Ltd. (MRPL), BASF, Bharati Shipyard Limited and TotalEnergies India Limited (ELF Gas).
 Mangalore is one among the only 5 cities in the country to have both a Major Port and an International Airport.
 Mangalore also has an IT Park called Soorya IT Park in Mudipu.
 Mangalore is also home to the National Institute of Technology, Karnataka.
 Major information technology (IT) and outsourcing companies like Infosys, Cognizant Technology Solutions, MphasiS BPO, Thomson Reuters, Endurance International Group have established a presence in Mangalore.
 Plans to create three dedicated I.T. parks are underway, with two parks (Export Promotion Industrial park (EPIP) at Ganjimutt and Special Economic Zone (SEZ) near Mangalore University) currently under construction.
 A third IT SEZ is being proposed at Ganjimutt.
 Another IT SEZ, sponsored by the BA group, is under construction at Thumbe and spans 2 million square feet (180,000 m2).